Clent

 Clent is a village and civil parish in the Bromsgrove District of Worcestershire, England, southwest of Birmingham and close to the edge of the West Midlands conurbation.
 At the 2001 census it had a population of 2,600.

+The name Clent derives from the Old English clent, apparently meaning 'rock'.

 Parish history

 The parishes of Clent and Broome were once an exclave of Staffordshire, completely surrounded by Worcestershire, having been seized by the Sheriff of Staffordshire before the Norman Conquest.
 This anomaly was addressed in 1844 when it was belatedly returned to Worcestershire.
-Clent had, however, always remained part of the Worcester Diocese.
+However, Clent has always remained part of the Worcester Diocese.

 Geography

 Because of the hilly topography of the parish the village consists of several distinct hamlets.
 These are Upper Clent (Clatterbach and the area around the parish church of St. Leonard), Lower Clent, Holy Cross, Adams Hill and Walton Pool.

 The Civil Parish of Clent also included part of the village of West Hagley, the population of which is about half that of the whole parish.
 On the first of April 2016, this part of the parish was transferred to the Parish of Hagley.
 Though in the ancient ecclesiastical parish of Clent, that area is now part of the Anglican parish of Broome.

 Part of the parish is an area of agricultural lowland, but to the northwest the ground rises forming the Clent Hills (now owned by the National Trust), which is a popular destination for walkers.